 From Paris Orly Airport, the Orly Bus from the airport to the metro station Denfert-Rochereau costs EUR 7,70 and is about 20-35 minutes depending on traffic conditions.
 From there, you can get on metro lines 4 or 6, or the suburban RER line B. You will have to purchase another ticket.

 From Beauvais-Tillé Airport (for Ryanair and other low-cost airlines), your only option on public transit is the Beauvais bus.
-The trip lasts for about an hour and 15 minutes, and costs EUR 17.
+The trip lasts for about an hour and 15 minutes, and costs EUR 17 if bought on the spot or EUR 15,90 and EUR 29 for single and return tickets, respectively, purchased in advance online.
+It is particularly advantageous to buy your ticket beforehand for a child under 12, as the price goes from EUR 9,90 for pre-booked tickets to a regular adult fare of EUR 17 if bought on the bus.
 The bus will arrive at Porte Maillot in the East of Paris.
 From there you can jump on metro line 1.

-From any of the train stations (Gare du Nord, de l’Est, Montparnasse, de Lyon), buy a regular metro ticket, which costs EUR 1,80 for a single ticket, or EUR 1,41 each if you purchase 10 (the best option if you’re in the city for a few days!).
+From any of the train stations (Gare du Nord, de l’Est, Montparnasse, de Lyon), buy a regular metro ticket, which costs EUR 1,90 for a single ticket, or EUR 14,90 for a batch of 10 (the best option if you’re in the city for a few days!).

 Please note that public transportation runs from approximately 6am to 12:30am.
 Outside of these hours, (even if some public transportation options still run), we recommend that you use an alternative form of transport.